 Tip #1) Optimize Your Profile

 Optimizing your profile should be the first step that any social sellers take before starting to build their presence on the platform.
 Your LinkedIn profile doubles as a virtual resume.
 42% of users update their profiles regularly.
-It tells your prospects about your experience and expertise while helping them to better understand how you came to be where you are today.
-It’s important that you are sending the right message to prospects and ensuring that your profile is optimized to be found through LinkedIn’s search features.
+It tells your prospects about your experience and expertise while helping them to understand better how you came to be where you are today.
+It's vital that you are sending the right message to prospects and ensuring that your profile is optimized, so LinkedIn's search features find you.

 We recently published an article that covers the steps that you can take to optimize your headline.
-Here is a short teaser of the different steps that were included in the article:
+Here is a short teaser of the different steps included in the article:

 - Add a value proposition in your headline.